JarronL/pynrc/docs/install_clean.rst

 ===================================

-This installation tutorial assumes a clean installation with Anaconda and has been verified on both Python 2.7 and 3.6 using the following modules:
+This installation tutorial assumes a clean installation with Anaconda and has been verified on 3.6 using the following modules:

-* Numpy 1.14
+* Numpy 1.16
-* Matplotlib 2.1
+* Matplotlib >3.0
-* Scipy 1.0
+* Scipy >1.0
-* Astropy 2.0
+* Astropy >3.0

 .. _configure_astroconda_channel: